visionmedia/expressjs.com/en/advanced/best-practice-performance.md

 Using any of these process managers will suffice to keep your application up, even if it does crash from time to time.

-However, StrongLoop PM has lots of features that specifically target production deployment.
-You can use it and the related StrongLoop tools to:

-* Build and package your app locally, then deploy it securely to your production system.
-* Automatically restart your app if it crashes for any reason.
-* Manage your clusters remotely.
-* View CPU profiles and heap snapshots to optimize performance and diagnose memory leaks.
-* View performance metrics for your application.
-* Easily scale to multiple hosts with integrated control for Nginx load balancer.

-As explained below, when you install StrongLoop PM as an operating system service using your init system, it will automatically restart when the system restarts.
-Thus, it will keep your application processes and clusters alive forever.

 #### Use an init system

 The next layer of reliability is to ensure that your app restarts when the server restarts.
 Systems can still go down for a variety of reasons.
 To ensure that your app restarts if the server crashes, use the init system built into your OS.
-The two main init systems in use today are [systemd](https://wiki.debian.org/systemd) and [Upstart](http://upstart.ubuntu.com/).
+The main init systems in use today is [systemd](https://wiki.debian.org/systemd).

 There are two ways to use init systems with your Express app: